6 Steps to Navigating the Patent Process

-In order to protect an invention, you first have to have an invention.
-That does not necessarily mean that you need to have a commercialized prototype, but if your invention is nothing more than an idea, then you do not have anything to protect.
-Take the time to understand how your invention can be implemented, the strengths of the invention, and how to properly describe the invention.
-You will need to be able to describe the purpose of your invention, what it does, and how it does it.
+To protect an invention, you first have to have an invention.
+That does not necessarily mean that you need to have a commercialized prototype, but if your invention is nothing more than an idea, you do not have anything to protect.
+Take the time to understand the implementation of your invention, the invention’s strengths, and how to describe the invention properly.
+You will need to define the purpose of your invention, what it does, and how it does it.

 Step 2: Determine if your invention is patentable

-Just because you have not seen anything similar to your invention before, does not necessarily mean that your invention is patentable.
-To obtain a patent, your invention must be novel (new/unique) and non-obvious (not based on what people already know).
+Just because you have not seen anything similar to your invention does not necessarily mean that your invention is patentable.
+Your invention must be novel (new/unique) and non-obvious (not based on what people already know) to obtain a patent.
 Section 101 of the Patent Statute (35 U.S.C. § 101) states that “any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof” is eligible for patent protection.
-Although this has been broadly interpreted as “anything under the sun made by man,” it is important to note that abstract ideas, natural phenomena, and laws of nature are not patentable.
+Although interpreted as “anything under the sun made by man,” it is important to note that abstract ideas, natural phenomena, and laws of nature are not patentable.

 When you conduct a novelty search (i.e. patent search), you get a reasonable understanding of what products and prior inventions are already in the public domain.
-Novelty searches, however, can be limiting because not all pending patent applications are accessible to the public.
-When you hire a good patent attorney who has experience with the subject matter of your invention, they will be able to help you understand the unique characteristics of your invention, as well as any elements that may provide challenges to obtaining a patent.
+However, novelty searches may have a limited extent because not all pending patent applications are accessible to the public.
+When you hire a good patent attorney, who has experience with the subject matter of your invention, they will be able to help you understand the unique characteristics of your invention, as well as any elements that may provide challenges to obtaining a patent.
 Your patent attorney can also walk you through the patent process, step by step, starting with the patent search.

 Step 3: Preparing to file

-If you want to protect the useful utility of your invention, then a utility patent is your best option.
-There are two different utility applications: provisional and non-provisional.
-A provisional application is valid for one year and serves as a temporary place holder that allows you to claim “patent pending” status.
-At the end of the one-year period, the USTO requires that you filed a non-provisional application or else risk losing your patent rights.
-The non-provisional patent application is much more detailed and must adhere to a strict format that includes a detailed disclosure of the invention and at least one claim.
-Unlike the provisional application, the non-provisional patent and is valid for 20 years from the date of filing.
-If you want to protect the design elements of your invention, then a design patent application is likely the best application for you.
+To protect the useful utility of an invention, a utility patent is the best option.
+There are two different types of utility applications: provisional and non-provisional.
+A provisional application is valid for one year and serves as a temporary placeholder that allows you to claim “patent pending” status.
+At the end of one year, the USPTO requires that you file a non-provisional application or risk losing your patent rights.
+A non-provisional patent application is much more detailed and must adhere to a strict format that includes a detailed disclosure of the invention and at least one claim.
+Unlike a provisional application, a non-provisional patent is valid 20 years from the date of filing.
+To protect the design elements of an invention, a design patent application may be the best option.

-For more information regarding you may visit the Patent Application Guidelines on the USPTO website for the detailed legal requirements for filling the type of patent application you have determined is right for you.
+For more information regarding you may visit the Patent Application Guidelines on the USPTO website for detailed legal requirements for filing the type of patent application best suited for you.

 Step 4: Submitting your initial application

-When you are ready to submit your patent application, you are formally entering the patent process with the USPTO.
-The patent application requires numerous forms, drawings and, most importantly, the patent specification.
-At the time of filing, you are also required to pay the USPTO filing fees.
-Be warned: if you fail to submit the proper documentation at the time or filing, or if you fail to pay the proper fees, the USPTO will not allow your application to proceed until you make the corrections or pay the balance owed and you may be required to pay penalty fees.
+Once you submit your patent application, you are formally entering the USPTO patent process.
+The patent application requires numerous forms, drawings, and, most importantly, the patent specification.
+At the time of filing, you must pay the USPTO filing fees.
+It is crucial to note that if you fail to submit the proper documentation at the time of filing or fail to pay the appropriate fees, the USPTO will not allow your application to proceed until you make the necessary corrections or pay the balance owed.
+Moreover, you may also be required to pay penalty fees.

 Step 5: The Patent Examination Process

-The USPTO does not have a set time period for reviewing and approving a patent application once it has been submitted.
-There are, however, specific steps the USPTO must follow before the USPTO grants your non-provisional or design patent application.
+The USPTO does not have a set period for reviewing and approving a patent application once submitted.
+However, there are specific steps the USPTO must follow before the USPTO grants your non-provisional or design patent application.